SaierLaboratory/TCDBtools/manuals/findDistantFamilyMembers.md

 TMS are predicted with HMMTOP.
 Visit the [download site](http://www.enzim.hu/hmmtop/html/download.html).

 4. **_blast+ 2.8.0 to 2.10.0_**
 Other versions of blast may require minor adaptations.
 Visit the [download site](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download).
-If run locally the NCBI NR needs to be available in your $BLASTDB environment varaible.
+If run locally, the NCBI NR blast database needs to be available in your $BLASTDB environment varaible.

 ## Command line options